aleksandra1617/Sponza-Atrium-Forward-Render/README.md

 # Sponza-Atrium-Forward-Render
-A Sponza scene render with interleaving, instancing, uniform buffers and phong shading.
-Written in C++ and OpenGL.
+A Sponza scene render done for my Graphics Programming module at University.
+It have my first attempts at implementing interleaving, instancing and uniform buffers.
+It is written in C++ and OpenGL.